Book cover

 }

-5. The following function has four statements, including two if, which, thus, generate four branches:
+6. The following function has four statements, including two if statements, which generate four branches:

 void f(int x, int y) {